saturn77/yewPart/README.md

 Some predefined filters are provided.
 For example, "High Reliability" will search with filters of 125C, 150C, X7, X8, and 10%,20% tolerances.
 The "Low Cost" filter will select 85C, 105C, X5, X6, and 10% and 20% enabled.

-The MSG handling of the checkboxes to select the temperature, dielectric, and percent filters for the case of LowCost is shown below:
+The MSG handling of the checkboxes to select the temperature, dielectric, and percent filters for the case of LowCost is shown below.
+This example is shownn to illustrate the ease with one can easily adjust the filter properties.

 ```rust
             Msg::LowCost => {